Khashoggi met crown prince's brother in D.C. months before killing

 Breaking News Emails

-WASHINGTON — Months before he was killed in Istanbul, Jamal Khashoggi was invited up to the office of Crown Prince Mohammed bin Salman's brother, Ambassador to the U.S. Prince Khalid bin Salman, for a friendly meeting in the Saudi Embassy in Washington, three people with knowledge of the meeting tell NBC News.
+WASHINGTON — Months before he was killed in Istanbul, Jamal Khashoggi was invited up to the office of Crown Prince Mohammed bin Salman's brother, Prince Khalid bin Salman, the Saudi ambassador to the United States, for a friendly meeting at the Saudi Embassy in Washington, three people with knowledge of the meeting told NBC News.

-Khashoggi, a prominent critic of the Saudi government, was visiting on a routine consular matter, but was quickly recognized by embassy officials, who immediately called up to Prince Khalid's top-floor office.
-Soon word was sent summoning Khashoggi upstairs, and the two spent roughly half an hour together.
+Khashoggi, a prominent critic of the Saudi government, was visiting on a routine consular matter, but he was quickly recognized by embassy officials, who immediately called up to Prince Khalid's top-floor office.
+Soon, word was sent summoning Khashoggi upstairs, and the two spent roughly half an hour together.

 The meeting at the tree-lined embassy, just across from the famed Watergate, took place in early 2018 or late 2017.
-It was described to NBC News by two of Khashoggi's friends whom he told about the meeting and by a third person told of the meeting by embassy officials.
+It was described to NBC News by two of Khashoggi's friends, whom he told about the meeting, and by a third person who was told of the meeting by embassy officials.
 The Saudi Embassy confirmed that the meeting took place.

 What exactly Khashoggi and Prince Khalid discussed is not clear.
-But the meeting came amid a monthslong campaign by the Saudi royal court to lure Khashoggi back to the kingdom — at first peacefully, through cordial encouragement, and then through more forceful means that culminated in his killing early this month in the Saudi Consulate in Istanbul.
+But the meeting came amid a monthslong campaign by the Saudi royal court to lure Khashoggi back to the kingdom — at first peacefully, through cordial encouragement, and then through more forceful means, which culminated in his killing early this month in the Saudi Consulate in Istanbul.

-One friend of Khashoggi recalled asking him whether Khalid, 30, who is Crown Prince Mohammed's younger brother, had been aggressive or threatening in their meeting.
+A friend of Khashoggi's recalled asking him whether Khalid, 30, who is Crown Prince Mohammed's younger brother, had been aggressive or threatening.

 "He said, 'No, we just had a nice chat, and he was quite nice,'" the friend recalled Khashoggi saying.

-Both Prince Khalid and Saud bin Abdullah Al Qahtani, a senior Royal Court adviser who was fired Friday for his role in Khashoggi's killing, had been contacting Khashoggi for at least a year to try to persuade him to return, all three individuals said.
-They said the Saudi officials had told Khashoggi, who had been living abroad in self-imposed exile, that despite his outspoken criticism of Saudi leadership, he would be welcomed warmly back to Saudi Arabia and could essentially write his own ticket upon his return.
+Both Prince Khalid and Saud bin Abdullah Al Qahtani, a senior royal court adviser who was fired Friday for his role in Khashoggi's killing, had been contacting Khashoggi for at least a year to try to persuade him to return, all three people said.
+They said the Saudi officials had told Khashoggi, who had been living abroad in self-imposed exile, that despite his outspoken criticism of Saudi leadership, he would be welcomed back warmly to Saudi Arabia and could essentially write his own ticket upon his return.

-Over the summer, Al Qahtani even offered Khashoggi a high-level job in the Royal Court or in a Saudi think tank, the two friends of Khashoggi said.
+Over the summer, Al Qahtani even offered Khashoggi a high-level job in the royal court or in a Saudi think tank, the two friends of Khashoggi's said.

-But Khashoggi was unconvinced by the outstretched hand, the two friends and another person who was in communication with Khashoggi before his death said.
-He feared it was a ruse and that upon returning to the kingdom, he would be imprisoned or worse, the individuals added.
+But Khashoggi was unconvinced by the outstretched hand, said the two friends and another person who was in communication with Khashoggi before his death.
+He feared that it was a ruse and that upon returning to the kingdom he would be imprisoned or worse, they added.

 Saudi Arabia's government, while denying any premeditated order to kill Khashoggi, has admitted trying to bring him back to the kingdom.
 In its first acknowledgement of Khashoggi's death on Friday, the Saudis said the 15-man team was dispatched by Saudi intelligence to Istanbul because "there were indications of the possibility of his return to the country."